Reviewed by Alissa B Daschbach MA BS MH

 The FDA’s hands are tied by the FD&C Act

-Washington insiders indicated to Drew that the FDA is currently highly frustrated by the limits imposed by the Food, Drug, and Cosmetic Act (FD&C Act), which stipulates that a substance currently used in a pharmaceutical drug cannot simultaneously be sold as a dietary supplement.
+Washington insiders indicated to Drew that the FDA is currently highly frustrated by the limits imposed by Title 21 of the United States Code, better known as the Food, Drug, and Cosmetic Act (FD&C Act).
+The FD&C Act stipulates that a substance currently used in a pharmaceutical drug cannot simultaneously be sold as a dietary supplement.
 Since the FDA has already approved Epidiolex, a CBD-based prescription drug, for certain types of epilepsy, it is unable to start approving CBD products as dietary supplements as much as it may want to start taking this step.

 The opioid crisis looms large